From 2010 to 2019, the age-standardised death rate due to cancer and other neoplasms increased by 12% for Indigenous Australians

 A review by Haigh in 2018 provided a comprehensive synthesis of key information on cancer among Indigenous Australians.
 The review found that the factors contributing to poorer outcomes among Indigenous Australians diagnosed with cancer are complex.
 They reflect a broad range of historical, social and cultural determinants and the contribution of lifestyle and other health risk factors, combined with lower participation in screening programs, later diagnosis, lower uptake and completion of cancer treatment, and the presence of other chronic diseases.
 Providing effective cancer prevention and management also requires improved access to both high-quality primary health care services and tertiary specialist services.
 The review suggested that substantial improvements will also depend upon the effective implementation of more coordinated and comprehensive strategies that address the complex factors underlying the disadvantages experienced by Indigenous Australians, including action beyond the health service sector (Haigh et al. 2018).

 Research suggests that survival rates among non-Indigenous patients are up to 50% greater than those for Indigenous patients within the first 12 months of diagnosis, but drops to a similar survival rate 2 years after diagnosis.
-However, five-year survival was shown to be lower for Indigenous Australians compared with non-Indigenous Australians diagnosed with cancer (50.3% compared with 61.9%) (Cramb 2012).
-More recent data illustrated in Figure 1.08.4 also demonstrates a similar gap and shows lower five-year survival rates for Indigenous males (41%) and females (49%) compared with non-Indigenous males (57%) and females (62%) for selected cancers.
+However, 5-year survival was shown to be lower for Indigenous Australians compared with non-Indigenous Australians diagnosed with cancer (50.3% compared with 61.9%) (Cramb 2012).
+More recent data illustrated in Figure 1.08.4 also demonstrates a similar pattern and shows lower 5-year survival rates for Indigenous males (44%) and females (52%) compared with non-Indigenous males (58%) and females (63%) for all cancers combined.

-While Indigenous Australian females are less likely to be diagnosed with breast cancer, they are more likely to die of breast cancer than non-Indigenous Australian females (Tapia et al. 2017).
-Analysis found that Indigenous females are 1.2 times as likely to die from breast cancer than non-Indigenous females (AIHW 2018).
+While Indigenous Australian females are diagnosed with breast cancer at a lower rate than non-Indigenous females, they have a higher rate of death due to breast cancer than non-Indigenous Australian females (Tapia et al. 2017).
+Analysis found that the age-standardised death rate for Indigenous females was 1.2 times as high as for non-Indigenous females (AIHW 2018).
 Research also shows that Indigenous females are less likely to participate in breast screening and highly likely to feel culturally isolated in hospitals and clinics (Breast Cancer Network Australia 2018).

-Another study aimed to implement and evaluate strategies to improve early detection of breast and cervical cancer in Indigenous women.
-In three sites, a female Indigenous worker and female GP developed and implemented local plans aimed to improve service coordination and access, GP knowledge, recall systems and health promotion.
-The evaluation identified the following success factors: collaboration between service providers; community participation in planning and delivery; an Indigenous health worker raising awareness among women and GPs; and a female GP providing a holistic service.
-The study suggested that partnerships involving community members planning and implementing evidence-based strategies may improve the participation of Indigenous women in breast and cervical cancer screening (Reath & Carey 2008).
+A study by Reath and Carey (2008) suggested that partnerships involving community members planning and implementing evidence-based strategies may improve the participation of Indigenous women in breast and cervical cancer screening.
+In the study, a female Indigenous worker and female GP developed and implemented local plans in three sites aimed at improving service coordination and access, GP knowledge, recall systems and health promotion with the objective of improving early detection of breast and cervical cancer in Indigenous women.
+An evaluation of the study identified the following success factors: collaboration between service providers; community participation in planning and delivery; an Indigenous health worker raising awareness among women and GPs; and a female GP providing a holistic service (Reath & Carey 2008).

-A study on cancer survival in children found that overall, five-year survival was 75% for Indigenous children and 82.3% for non-Indigenous children.
-Following adjustments for remoteness of residence, socioeconomic disadvantage, cancer diagnostic group and year of diagnosis, Indigenous cases had 1.36 times the risk of dying within five years of diagnosis compared with other children.
+A study on cancer survival in children (aged 0–14) found that overall, 5-year survival was 75% for Indigenous children and 82% for non-Indigenous children.
+Following adjustments for remoteness of residence, socioeconomic disadvantage, cancer diagnostic group and year of diagnosis, Indigenous children had 1.36 times the risk of dying within 5 years of diagnosis compared with other children.
 The study noted that differences in place of residence, socioeconomic disadvantage, and cancer diagnostic group only partially explained the survival disadvantage of Indigenous children.
 The study also noted that other reasons underlying the disparities in childhood cancer outcomes by Indigenous status are yet to be determined and further research is required, but they may involve factors such as differences in timing and uptake of treatment (Valery et al. 2013).

 A matched cohort study was undertaken into cancer treatment and the risk of cancer death among Indigenous and non-Indigenous South Australians.
 The study quantified the influence of surgical, systemic and radiotherapy treatment on the risk of cancer death among matched cohorts of cancer cases and the comparative exposure of cohorts to these treatments.
 The study found that the effects of treatment did not differ between Indigenous and non-Indigenous cohorts.
 However, comparatively less exposure to surgical and systemic treatments among Indigenous cancer cases further complicated the disadvantages associated with geographic remoteness, advanced stage of disease and comorbid conditions at diagnosis and add to disparities in cancer deaths.
 System level responses to improving access, use and quality of effective treatments are needed to improve survival after cancer diagnosis (Banham et al. 2019).